osbusiness/osbusiness.github.io/index.md

 **Time:** October 13th, 2020, 4pm CEST/11am EDT/8am PDT
 **Featured speakers:** Dirk Riehle, Alyssa Wright

-escription: Open source is changing how software is built and how money is made.
+Description: Open source is changing how software is built and how money is made.
 Open source also defines a new developer career that is independent of the traditional career within companies.
 Researcher Dirk Riehle and Alyssa Wright of the Open Collective will lead a discussion about this new career, and will argue that it creates economic value